Child Life Blog Banner (8)

 Examples of SMART Goals/Objectives in Grant Writing

-Evaluation Tools: Evaluation is an essential part of grant work that tracks progress and assesses success and impact.
+Evaluation Tools: Evaluation is an essential part of grant work that tracks progress and assesses impact.
 You will be asked to name the evaluation tools you will use and how you will determine if and what improvements need to be made.
 Use the resources below to craft an evaluation plan.

 Developing an Evaluation Plan